clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 Eventually, my body and nervous system intervened.
 STOP.
 That collapse became the doorway to something far more powerful: **my InnerShift**.

-Your own restlessness, anxieties, and dissatisfaction are not random—they are your soul knocking, demanding your attention.
+Your own restlessness, anxieties, and dissatisfaction are not random — they are your soul knocking, demanding your attention.
+(For more on this, read [From CXO to Costume](/blog/from-cxo-to-costume/) and [Burnout Signal](/blog/burnout-signal/) on how achievement-driven identities can mask deeper need.)

 > “The soul always knows the way.
 The challenge is listening.”
 > — Anonymous